CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 wsl --install -d Debian
 ```

+It takes a minute!
 Now we can open the Debian bash terminal using the provided icon or we can type `wsl` or `Debian` in the start menu, command prompt or PowerShell terminal.
 This Debian is without the GUI desktop.
 We could additionally install it, but we will rarely need it.
 A lot of Linux programs for programmers work just fine in the non-GUI mode inside a bash terminal.
-The windows User is automatically also a Debian user.
+The Windows user is automatically also a Debian user.

 In the bash terminal we can type these commands to update/upgrade Debian packages: